edubart/nelua-lang/docs/pages/manual.md

 case      continue  defer     global    switch
 ```

-Nelua is a case-sensitive language,
+Nelua is a case-sensitive language.
-for example `and` is a reserved word, but `And` and `AND` are two different valid names.
+For example `and` is a reserved word, but `And` and `AND` are two different valid identifiers.
 As a convention, programs should avoid creating names that start with an underscore followed
 by uppercase letters (such as `_VERSION`).